marqo-ai/marqo/examples/MultiLingual/article.md

 ```
 Here we set the device argument as `"cuda"`.
 This tells Marqo to use the GPU it finds on the machine to index the document.
 If you don't have a GPU, remove this argument or set it to `"cpu"`.
 We encourage using a GPU as it will make the `add_documents`
 process significantly faster (our testing showed a 6–12x speed up).

-We also set the `auto_refresh` argument to `False`.
-When indexing large volumes of data we encourage you to set this to False, as it optimises the `add_documents` process.

 And that's the indexing process!
 Run the script to fill up the Marqo index with documents.
 It took us around 45 minutes
 with an AWS _ml.g4dn.2xlarge_ machine.